ESA-Heatwise/heatwise-patch-extraction/README.md

 # heatwise-patch-extraction

-Stage 2 of the HEATWISE pipeline: turns a city's polygon labels (KML/SHP) plus its Sentinel-2 / HSI (+ optional LST / PCA) rasters into a single H5 patch dataset with a **geographically isolated** train/val/test split (super-block spatial hold-out, so train and test patches never overlap in space).
+Stage 2 of the HEATWISE LCZ pipeline: extracts aligned image patches from a city's Sentinel-2, hyperspectral, and optional LST/PCA products using polygon-based LCZ labels, and writes a single HDF5 dataset with spatially separated train/validation/test subsets.

+The processor supports EOAP-compatible STAC staging and stage-out.
+EO raster inputs are supplied through a staged STAC catalog, while the generated HDF5 dataset is described by a STAC catalog written alongside the output product.

 ## Install